joleenchong/ObsidianNotes/Classes/Object Oriented Software Engineering/01 Objects, Containers and UML.md

 - helps divide and conquer large-scale software design

 Concepts:
-- encapsulation - outside world must not see / know how a class works on the inside
+- [[Encapsulation]] - outside world must not see / know how a class works on the inside
-- inheritance - some classes are special types of other classes
+- [[Inheritance]] - some classes are special types of other classes
-- polymorphism - different classes can be used in same situation if they have common interface
+- [[Polymorphism]] - different classes can be used in same situation if they have common interface

 Language differences:
 - Typing: